 What Medications Are Used For Drug Detox?

 Another common question is what are the drugs used for detox.
 This is a question that needs to be addressed, especially for those who are susceptible to prescription drug misuse.
 Many addiction treatment facilities take a custom-fit approach in detox, making sure that we note your case history to give the best treatment possible.
+The type of medication will depend on the type of substance used, so it will not be the same treatment for everyone.

 Having said that, there are two main routes for detox: